brickbots/PiFinder/docs/build_guide.md

 In my case, I already have power on my scope from 12v batteries and there is a 5v source near where I am mounting the PiFinder.
 If you have existing power, you can feed it through the USB-C port on the top of the pi, or there is an un-populated power connector on the PCB which can be used to supply REGULATED 5v power.

 ## Mounting the PiFinder on your scope

+### Focuser Side
+The PiFinder screen and keyboard should face the direction your focuser does, with the camera pointing forward.
+To accommodate left hand and right hand orientations the Pi Mount and Back Plate have two versions denoted with lh and rh suffixes in the filenames.
+The rest of the pieces work with either configurations.

+Left and Right hand refer to the side of the scope with the focuser when standing near the mirror and facing the aperture end.
+Generally 'Behind' the scope.

 ### GoPro
 The GoPro mounting system is very flexible and offers a lot of options.
 There is a GoPro compatible mounting piece in the `/case/mount` directory of the repo.
 To use this mount you'll print the `bottom_plate.3mf` file and insert M3 threaded inserts into the 4 central holes.